 With generous funding from the university, CSON is able to award university fellowships to well qualified full-time PhD students at the time of admission.
 The purpose of the PhD fellowship is to encourage highly qualified students to enroll in doctoral studies and to increase engagement as a student and developing researcher.
-University fellowships usually include full-time tuition (approximately 20 credits per year), subsidized health insurance, and a stipend.
-University fellowship stipends (approximately \$24,288 per year in 2016-2017) are comparable to NIH pre-doctoral stipend levels.
-Depending upon availability, fellows may be assigned as teaching fellows in the third year, provided they have already met the expectations of the research fellowship.
+University fellowships usually include full-time tuition (approximately 46 credits), health insurance, and a stipend.
+University fellowship stipends (approximately \$24,500 per year in 2017-2018) are comparable to NIH pre-doctoral stipend levels.
+Fellows may be assigned as teaching fellows in the third year, provided they have already met the expectations of the research fellowship.

 University fellowships may be renewed up to twice (for a total of up to 3 years of funding), provided fellows remain in good academic standing, demonstrate significant progress toward the degree, demonstrate scholarly productivity and meet the expectations of the fellowship experience and mentor.
 Fellows are expected to be full-time students, commit to work approximately 16 hrs. per week on a faculty member's research project and limit outside employment to a maximum of one day per week during the semester.
-Fellows are also expected to attend scholarly workshops and conferences (approximately 2 - 4 hrs. per week).
+Fellows are also expected to attend scholarly workshops and conferences (approximately 2-4 hrs. per week).
 Fellows sign an annual appointment letter outlining these expectations.

 Students who are on academic probation and/or do not pass the comprehensive examination are not eligible to receive fellowship or other funding.
 Fellowship funds may not be used towards tuition for coursework unrelated to the PhD or for coursework or comprehensive examination credits that are being repeated.
-PhD fellows who obtain outside funding through NRSA awards, RWJF or similar, may be eligible to retain a portion of their university fellowship stipend as a supplement to any outside funding.
+PhD fellows who obtain outside funding through NRSA awards, RWJF or similar mechanisms, may be eligible to retain a portion of their university fellowship.
+Please contact the office of the Associate Dean to discuss fellowship and funding policies.